chris-hall-hu/drupal8_codio/README.md

  - Make this a bit smarter, actually check you are on a codio box etc. etc.
  - Add a reset script to write a new install of Drupal over the existing one.
+ - Create the Codio startup script, to ensure that all required services are running.
+ - Improve messaging
+ - Consider other tools that may be uses to install.